Close Button

-What is early or premature menopause?
+What is premature or early menopause?

-Early menopause happens when ovaries stop making hormones and periods stop at a younger age than usual.
+POI happens when ovaries stop making hormones and periods stop at a younger age than usual.
 This can happen naturally or for a medical reason, such as when both ovaries are removed in a hysterectomy.
+Early menopause can have the same causes.

-What causes early menopause?
+What causes premature or early menopause?

-Early menopause can happen on its own for no clear reason, or it can happen because of certain surgeries, medicines, or health conditions.
+Premature or early menopause can happen on its own for no clear reason, or it can happen because of certain surgeries, medicines, or health conditions.

 Family history